tusharsadhwani/cursed-for/README.md

 # coding: cursed_for
 ```

 Then write the cursed for-loops as needed.
+Check [this file][ex] for an example.

 ## But why?